golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-6-external-api-request.md

 ---
 description: >-
-  Example showing how to make REST call to an external public API from VM running on a Provider node.
+  Example showing how to make a REST call to an external, public API from a VM running on a Provider node.
 ---

 # Service Example 6: External API Request